 Williams was the top American finisher in the women's 100 meters in both the 2004 and 2008 Olympics, winning a silver medal in Athens and placing fourth in Beijing.
 Her last chance for a medal in 2008 ended when she and Torri Edwards mishandled the baton during the 4 x 100-meter relay.
+She had better luck in London in 2012.
+Running in the preliminary round of the 4 x 100, she helped the U.S. win the heat.
+The Americans went on to win the final to earn Williams an Olympic gold medal.

 The U.S. sprint team’s strength was apparent during the 2008 Olympic Trials as Williams, the world’s seventh-ranked 100-meter sprinter, had to fight her way on to the squad, finishing third in the 100 in 10.90 seconds, beating Marshevet Hooker by .03 seconds.
 In the 200, Hooker edged Williams for the third spot, by .01 seconds.